paritytech/revive-ethereum-rpc/README.md

 To interact with the local chain, you need to add a new network in [MetaMask](https://metamask.io).
 See [here](https://support.metamask.io/networks-and-sidechains/managing-networks/how-to-add-a-custom-network-rpc/#adding-a-network-manually) for more info on how to add a custom network.

-Make sure the node and the proxy are started, and use the following settings to configure the network (MetaMask > Networks > Add a network manually):
+Make sure the node and the rpc server are started, and use the following settings to configure the network (MetaMask > Networks > Add a network manually):

 - Network name: Revive demo
 - RPC URL: <http://localhost:9090>